CheesecakeLabs/react-redux-boilerplate/src/views/README.md

 # Views

 This section contains application specific view code.
-Each folder represents a screen and it can contain page-specific components.
+Each folder represents a view (page or sub-page) and it can contain view-specific components.

 It should be implemented with this format: